-We draw attention to Note 21 (b) to the consolidated financial statements which describes in detail a legal action against ICC.
-Our opinion is not modified in respect of this matter.
+We draw attention to the following:

+- Note 19 (b) to the consolidated financial statements which describes in detail a legal action against ICC. - Note 10 (b) to the consolidated financial statements which describes the status of ongoing discussions between a Member and the Group concerning a deduction from the distributions made by the Group to the Member.

+Our opinion is not modified in respect of these matters.